 Weight changes can also occur.
 More specific symptoms include skin changes (see below), ulcers of the mouth and nose, photosensitivity (sensitivity to sunlight), and decreased circulation to the fingers and toes with cold exposure.
 Raynaud's phenomenon is a manifestation of this change in circulation.

 The most typical skin symptom of lupus is the development of the so-called "butterfly rash" over the nose and cheeks.
 The rash is painless and does not itch.
 It may worsen with sun exposure, like other inflammatory processes associated with the disease.
 People with discoid lupus have involvement of only the skin.
 Those with this condition often have a rash over the face and scalp that can lead, with time, to scarring and hair loss (alopecia).

-Inflammation in the kidneys due to lupus (lupus nephritis) can cause leakage of protein into the urine (proteinuria), fluid retention, high blood pressure, and even kidney failure.
+Inflammation in the kidneys due to lupus (lupus nephritis) can cause leakage of protein into the urine (proteinuria), fluid retention, high blood pressure, and even acute or chronic kidney failure.
 This can lead to worsening of fatigue and swelling of the legs and feet.